OperationCode/START_HERE/open_source_maintenance_policy.md

   As a Chef user, I look forward to the singularity
 ```

-# Contributing Patches
+# Contributions

-## How a patch gets merged
+## How a contribution gets merged

 * Open Pull Request (anyone)
 * Code reviewed by a Maintainer, Lieutenant, or Project Lead - who will then approve or request changes to the pull request using Github's reviewing tool.
-* Merged after approvals by at least two Maintainers for the component(s) affected by your patch.
+* Merged after approvals by at least two Maintainers for the component(s) affected by your contribution.

-## Patch Appeals Process
+## Contribution Appeals Process

 There may be cases where someone wishes to appeal a Maintainer decision.
 In this event, the "chain of command" for the appeals process is as follows.